Frequently Asked Questions about our Custom Wood Countertops, Butcher Block Countertops and Bar Tops

 Can I cut or chop on a top that includes the Durata® permanent finish?

 Tops with our Durata® permanent finish should not be used for cutting or chopping.
 While the finish is FDA approved for indirect food contact, cutting will leave knife marks and destroy the surface over time.
 The surface is perfectly suitable for rolling dough, pasta, or other similar food preparation activities.
-If you intend to use the surface for cutting or chopping, though, we recommend our food-grade mineral oil.
+If you intend to use the surface for cutting or chopping, though, we recommend Grothouse Original Oil.

 Will my wood top withstand water and stains?

 Our Durata® permanent finish is water resistant, stain resistant, and chemical resistant.
 It is ideal for applications that include overmount or undermount sinks.
-Tops finished with our food-grade oil will need regular maintenance, and standing water should be avoided.
+Tops finished with The Original Oil will need regular maintenance, and standing water should be avoided.
 Spills should be wiped up immediately to avoid staining.

 How often do I need to re-oil my top?